gifale95/BERG/docs/models/model_cards/fmri-dascoli_2026-tribe_v2.rst

 the video track, (2) transcribes speech with WhisperX to get word-level timings, (3) extracts visual features from V-JEPA2-Giant (64 frames spanning 4 seconds per time bin), audio features from Wav2Vec-BERT-2.0, and text features from LLaMA-3.2-3B with 1,024 tokens of preceding context.
 When given text only, it first synthesizes speech via gTTS and then runs the same audio+text pipeline.
+Which means, you provide only one file to the model, where a video file triggers the whole pipeline.

 **Output.** Predictions are time-resolved fMRI activity at 1 Hz (1 TR = 1 second) across 20,484
 cortical vertices on the fsaverage5 surface mesh.
 ROI selection is available via the Glasser